 This article proposes how biological computing aided by design intuition could have a radical effect on the way we conceive cities.
 In doing so, it re-describes an ongoing relationship between the Urbansphere and Biosphere.

 From a methodological point of view bio-sciences are used to investigate how we can go beyond digital as well as descriptive simulations and how we could start working with material to define new methods of computing.

+fig16.
+Urban Morphogenesis Lab 2013-2014 - Diagram of the overall protocol of the Physarum machine prototype v3.0.

 We believe that there is an interest in augmenting material through sensors and microprocessors so that we could start harvesting the computational power present in micro-organisms like the slime mold.
 We dream of an era where descriptive computation will be overcome and computer will become superseded by our capability to simulate and compute through the world that surrounds us.